Mormon History

 love with the "root of all evil," and so firm in the belief that it may be

-dug up, that they will traverse hill and dale, climb the loftiest mountain,
+they will traverse hill and dale, climb the loftiest mountain, and even

-industriously and perserveringly engaged in digging it up.
-Some of them have
+perserveringly engaged in digging it up.
+Some of them have succeeded

-untiring diligence, for ten or twelve years, found a sufficient quantity of
+and untiring diligence, for ten or twelve years, found a sufficient

 hope of success, while we left him industriously digging for more.
 Another